Latin: Other modern uses

 Switzerland has adopted the country's Latin short name Helvetia on coins and stamps, since there is no room to use all of the nation's four official languages.
 For a similar reason, it adopted the international vehicle and internet code CH, which stands for Confoederatio Helvetica, the country's full Latin name.

-Some films of ancient settings, such as Sebastiane and The Passion of the Christ, have been made with dialogue in Latin for the sake of realism.
+Some film and television in ancient settings, such as Sebastiane, The Passion of the Christ and Barbarians (2020 TV series), have been made with dialogue in Latin.
 Occasionally, Latin dialogue is used because of its association with religion or philosophy, in such film/television series as The Exorcist and Lost ("Jughead").
 Subtitles are usually shown for the benefit of those who do not understand Latin.
 There are also songs written with Latin lyrics.
 The libretto for the opera-oratorio Oedipus rex by Igor Stravinsky is in Latin.

-The continued instruction of Latin is often seen as a highly valuable component of a liberal arts education.
+The continued instruction of Latin is seen by some as a highly valuable component of a liberal arts education.
 Latin is taught at many high schools, especially in Europe and the Americas.
 It is most common in British public schools and grammar schools, the Italian liceo classico and liceo scientifico, the German Humanistisches Gymnasium and the Dutch gymnasium.